#

 Instead of a single annual course, a successful program provides a steady cadence of learning opportunities.
 This creates a culture of continuous security improvement.
 When employees see that leadership is committed to ongoing education, they are more likely to take it seriously.
 An effective security awareness and training program reinforces key concepts throughout the year, keeping security top of mind and adapting to the changing threat landscape.

-Run Realistic Phishing Simulations
+Why You Need Realistic Phishing Simulations

 Theoretical knowledge is useful, but practical application is what stops an attack.
 Phishing simulations provide a safe environment for employees to practice identifying and responding to threats.
 According to one report, many organizations rely on simulated phishing tests for their security programs.
 These exercises build critical muscle memory, helping employees learn to pause and scrutinize suspicious messages before clicking.